 Generally, no. If your tenant dies, it’s critical to know that death doesn’t terminate a lease in California.
 The tenant’s estate is obligated to pay the rent through the end of the term of the lease.
 If the tenant is renting month-to-month, the tenancy terminates thirty days after the deceased tenant’s last rental payment.

 The tenant’s estate remains liable for any unpaid damages.
-However, as landlord, you have a duty to mitigate such damages to the extent possible.
+However, as a landlord, you have a duty to mitigate such damages to the greatest possible extent.
 It’s unacceptable to wait until the end of a deceased tenant’s lease to attend to such damages.

 What should I do if my landlord dies?
 If my landlord dies, do I have to move out?